EN10/MazeJS/README.md

 index.html loads tiny.png 10x10 pixel maze

-zooms it to fit page
+zoom image to fit window height
 getImageData doesn't work after scale hence draw before and after scale

-getImageData produces a rgba array
+getImageData produces a RGBA array
 black is 0,0,0,0 and white is 255,255,255,255
-as 4 subpixels are the same so only Red is looked at
-RGBA hence length / 4 and i*4
+RGBA are the same so only Red is read and length / 4 and i*4

 References
 -